alexiscn/docs.filebox.app/docs/README.md

 Filebox is a modern app designed for iOS and iPadOS.
 Offers file management, music player, video player and text editor.

+- File Management
+- Local music player
+- Local and remote movie player
+- Remote photo browser

+You can starting using this app by add some files to Filebox

 ## Contact Us

 Feel free to contact us if you have any problem or suggestions: